samshafiq/local-first/README.md

 This is fifth line.

 This is my sixth line.
+But adding on GitHub.